suyash-debug/Flutter-Video-Conferencing-and-Chat-app-using-firebase-/README.md

 A flutter video conferencing and chat app.
 Firebase is being used as a backened server for chat and Agora SDK is used for video conferencing.
+Sign up and Sign In feature is fully implemented using firebase auth.

 # Previews
 |   |   |   |